 7. How do they measure and track the quality of their service?

-One detail to ask about is if members of the care team have additional training and certifications for their hospice and palliative care skills.
+One detail to ask about is whether members of the care team have additional training and certifications in hospice and palliative care.
 That’s helpful to know.

 1. Are hospice-certified nurses and doctors on staff and available 24 hours a day, including weekends and holidays?